GoogleCloudPlatform/professional-services-data-validator/README.md

 }
 ```

-Note that you are writing the query to execute, which does not have to match between source and target as long as the reuslts can be expected to align.
+Note that you are writing the query to execute, which does not have to match between source and target as long as the results can be expected to align.

 ## Validation Reports